-Other examples are NASA, POTUS and SCUBA.
+Other examples are NASA, POTUS, and SCUBA.
 If you didn’t know, SCUBA means self-contained underwater breathing apparatus.
-Radar is also an acronym, derived from radio detection and ranging.
+Radar is also an acronym.
+It comes from radio detection and ranging.

-Many common abbreviations, however, are pronounced letter by letter.
-The United States of America is most commonly referred to as the US or the USA, the United Kingdom as the UK and the United Nations as the UN.
+We call The United States of America the US or the USA, the United Kingdom the UK, and the United Nations the UN.

 Another type of abbreviation is one that is based on a foreign language.
 Very often, these are of Latin origin.

-Here are six examples of some of the most common expressions we use, but may not fully understand.
+Here are six examples of some of the most common abbreviations and expressions we use, but may not fully understand.

 1. What does RSVP mean?

-If you receive a wedding invitation, the term RSVP is very often included.
+If you receive a wedding invitation, it often includes the term RSVP.

 It asks you to use a response card and to please respond and advise your acceptance or inability to attend by a certain date.

 A new form is RSVP, regrets only.
-Sometimes this form is truncated to Regrets only.
+Sometimes this form only uses Regrets only.
 The expression means that you only need to advise if you cannot attend.

-Surprisingly, although the term is an acronym of the French phrase, répondez s’il vous plaît, which means, please respond, the phrase is not used so often in French anymore.
+Surprisingly, although the term is an acronym of the French phrase, répondez s’il vous plaît, which means, please respond, the phrase is now a rarity in French.

-More commonly in French today, the expression, Réponse attendue avant le.. is used.
-It means, respond by a certain date.
+More common in French today is the expression, Réponse attendue avant le.
+It means, to respond by a certain date.

 2. What does PS mean?

-P.S. is an abbreviation of the Latin term, post scriptum.
+P.S. is one of the most common abbreviations we use for the Latin term, post scriptum.
 It means, after what has been written.

-We use it at the end of letters, in particular, to indicate an afterthought after the letter was written.
+We use it at the end of letters, in particular, to indicate an afterthought after writing the letter.

 In modern communication, such as email and electronic documents, the use of P.S. serves little purpose any longer.